YairHalberstadt/fluentlang/README.md

 1. Look into a more efficient method for implementing capturing
 2. Look into more efficient incremental compilation.
 Can we avoid recompiling everything whenever a single file in a single dependency changes?
 3. Report syntax errors when ANTLR automatically recover from them.
-4. Improve error recovery.
-Currently we discard the entire file if it contains an error.
+4. Improve syntax error recovery.
+Currently we discard the entire file if it contains a syntax error.
 Thats a really bad strategy for an IDE.